anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The responder mode allows delegated bootstrapping using a registrar-agent instead of a direct connection between the pledge and the domain registrar.

 Necessary enhancements to support authenticated self-contained objects for certificate enrollment are kept at a minimum to enable reuse of already defined architecture elements and interactions.
 The format of the bootstrapping objects produced or consumed by the pledge is based on JOSE {{RFC7515}} and further specified in {{exchanges_uc2}} to address the requirements stated in {{req-sol}} above.
 In constrained environments it may be provided based on COSE {{RFC9052}} and {{RFC9053}}.

-An abstract overview of the BRSKI-PRM protocol can be found in  {{BRSKI-PRM-abstract}}.
+An abstract overview of the BRSKI-PRM protocol can be found on slide 8 of {{BRSKI-PRM-abstract}}.

 To support mutual trust establishment between the domain registrar and pledges not directly connected to the customer site/domain, this document specifies the exchange of authenticated self-contained objects (the voucher-request/response as known from BRSKI and the enrollment-request/response as introduced by BRSKI-PRM) with the help of a registrar-agent.

 This leads to extensions of the logical components in the BRSKI architecture as shown in {{uc2figure}}.
 Note that the Join Proxy is neglected in the figure.
 It MAY  be used as specified in BRSKI {{RFC8995}} by the registrar-agent to connect to the registrar.
 The registrar-agent interacts with the pledge to transfer the required data objects for bootstrapping, which are then also exchanged between the registrar-agent and the domain registrar.
 The addition of the registrar-agent influences the sequences of the data exchange between the pledge and the domain registrar described in {{RFC8995}}.